panubo/docker-php-build/README.md

 # PHP Build

-Intermediate build container.
+Intermediate build image.
 Used for intermediate nodejs/grunt build tasks.
 This allows building PHP projects without needing to have nodejs/grunt installed in the final image.

 ## Status